mdeweerd/zha-toolkit/README.md

 ## Write(/Read) an attribute value

-You can write an attribute value to any endpoint/cluster/attribute.
+Write an attribute value to any endpoint/cluster/attribute.

-You can provide the numerical value of the attribute, or the zigpy internal name.
+You can provide the numerical value of the attribute id, or the internal zigpy name (string).

 ```yaml
 service: zha_custom.execute